sassoftware/viya4-deployment/README.md

   - Multi-tenancy in the SAS Viya platform creates and manages separate and secure cloud-computing units.
 See [SAS Viya Multi-Tenancy Documentation](./docs/user/Multi-Tenancy.md) for details.

 - SAS Viya with SingleStore Deployment
   - SingleStore is a cloud-native database designed for data-intensive applications.
-See [SAS Viya SingleStore Documentation](./docs/user/SingleStore.md) for details.
+See the [SAS Viya with SingleStore Documentation](./docs/user/SingleStore.md) for details.

 ## Prerequisites